-The Brown University policy on competitive bids provides guidance to ensure that all procurement activity meets applicable regulatory requirements and that the University maintains a competitive sourcing environment.
+The Brown University policy on competitive bids and quotes provides guidance to ensure that all procurement activity meets applicable regulatory requirements and that the University maintains a competitive sourcing environment.

-When it is not possible to obtain competitive bids, a sole source justification that meets the acceptable criteria is required.
+When it is not possible to obtain competitive bids or quotes, a sole source justification that meets the acceptable criteria is required.
 For sponsored projects, the acceptable justifications are limited to those permitted by the Uniform Guidance Procurement Standards.
-Whenever sole source is the procurement method used, a price analysis is required.
+Whenever a sole source is the procurement method used, a price analysis is required.

 Effective July 1, 2018: